 “Can we live in this city?” is a typical question we ask ourselves, every time we visit a new country or city.
-After living in a total of 6 countries and traveled in numerous countries, we have been always “prospecting” a new place to move to or live in.
+After living in 6 countries and traveling to many places, we have been always “prospecting” a new place to move to or live in.
 The more we travel and the older we get, the higher our standards get.

 After the 2nd day in Vancouver Philippe and I concluded that this is one of the most livable cities we have visited so far.